airbnb/swift/swift.md

 * <a id='static-type-methods-by-default'></a>**Default type methods to `static`.** (<a href='#static-type-methods-by-default'>link</a>)

-> Why? `static` type methods cannot be overridden in a subclass.
-A class author should opt into this functionality.
+> Why?
+If a method needs to be overridden, the author should opt into that functionality by using the `class` keyword instead.

 ```swift
 // WRONG